Why Tegenungan Waterfall is a Must-Visit

 2. Walk Down to the Waterfall

-The path to the base of the waterfall involves a descent of approximately 150 stone steps.
-Though the stairs are well-maintained, the slope can be steep in places, so comfortable shoes are a must.
+The path to the base of the waterfall involves a descent of approximately 200 stone steps.
+Though the stairs are well-maintained, the slope can be steep and slippery in places, so comfortable shoes are a must.
 Along the way, traditional Balinese statues, lush greenery, and trickling mini-streams enhance the mystical vibe of the walk, making the journey down feel like part of the adventure.

 3. Swim in the Refreshing Pool